MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 		# in the second loop the next human, and so on
 		hr: human_result = get_human_in_radius(self.pos, i, pixel_radius)

+		# Stop looping once we've iterated over all humans in the radius
 		if hr.finished_iterating {
 			break
 		}